aferrodelgado/credit-risk-classification/README.md

   - **Alternative Techniques:**
     - Use techniques like oversampling or undersampling to address the imbalance.
-    - Experiment with algorithms better suited to imbalance data.
+    - Experiment with algorithms better suited to imbalance data, like Random Forest

   - **Further Testing:**
     - Validate the model on a separate dataset with more balance proportions of high-risk and healthy loans to assess its real-world performance.